 Some medical conditions may interact with Lantus cartridge systems.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

 - if you drink alcoholic beverages

-- if you have heart problems (eg, heart failure), liver or kidney problems, diabetic ketoacidosis, or nerve problems
+- if you have heart problems (eg, heart failure), liver or kidney problems, or nerve problems

 Some MEDICINES MAY INTERACT with Lantus cartridge systems.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Angiotensin-converting enzyme (ACE) inhibitors (eg, enalapril), disopyramide, fenfluramine, fibrates (eg, clofibrate, gemfibrozil), fluoxetine, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), oral medicine for diabetes (eg, glipizide, metformin, nateglinide), pentamidine, propoxyphene, salicylates (eg, aspirin), somatostatin analogs (eg, octreotide), or sulfonamide antibiotics (eg, sulfamethoxazole) because the risk of low blood sugar may be increased
+- Angiotensin-converting enzyme (ACE) inhibitors (eg, enalapril), angiotensin receptor blockers (eg, valsartan), disopyramide, fibrates (eg, clofibrate, gemfibrozil), fluoxetine, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), oral medicine for diabetes (eg, glipizide, metformin, nateglinide), pentoxifylline, pramlintide, propoxyphene, salicylates (eg, aspirin), somatostatin analogues (eg, octreotide), or sulfonamide antibiotics (eg, sulfamethoxazole) because the risk of low blood sugar may be increased

 - Thiazolidinediones (eg, pioglitazone, rosiglitazone) because the risk of heart failure may be increased